Benoit62/Pharma_assignment/README.md

 Software for analyzing the distribution of biology pharmacy internships in different cities in France.

-It takes a assignment list file in entry, and will discredit biology based interships, to analyze their repartition around a precise rank.
+It takes an assignment list file in entry, and will discredit biology based interships, to analyze their repartition around a precise rank.

 ## Installation